averbis/IRuta/README.md

 * Build the docker image: `docker build -t iruta .`
 * Run the docker image: `docker run -p 8888:8888 iruta`

+---
-### Building IRuta Kernel on OS X / Linux from source
+## Building IRuta Kernel on OS X / Linux from source
+If you want to develop the kernel, then the following steps help you compiling the kernel from source using Gradle.

 * Install SDKMAN: `curl -s "https://get.sdkman.io" | bash`
 * You may need to activate the `sdk` with `source .bashrc` or `source .zshrc` or set the path to it.
 * Install Gradle 4.8.1: `sdk install gradle 4.8.1`